 a) Acquisition

 The Project budget in the Common Application may only include the acquisition costs attributable to the Site.
 If site control documentation is for property larger than the Site, a detailed narrative and calculation of the Site sale or lease price on a per square footage basis must be submitted.
-Site acquisition costs must match the Site control documentation.
+Site acquisition costs must match the site control documentation.

 b) Grand Total Hard Cost Limits

 A Project’s grand total hard costs, as calculated in the Common Application, are limited to the sum of the products of the hard cost limit by bedroom type and the number of units, by bedroom type, in the Project.
 The hard cost limit by bedroom type can be found on the Authority Website.
-These limits have been established utilizing recent historical data of Authority projects within each set aside, and include analysis of all related hard costs associated with the project
+These limits have been established utilizing recent historical data of Authority projects within each set aside, and include analysis of all related hard costs associated with the project.

 Projects that exceed the grand total hard cost limit must provide a detailed explanation of the specific expenses that result in costs in excess of the limits.
 Explanation should include a breakdown of specific items with attributable dollar amounts.